dougBelcher/100-days-of-code/log.md

 **Today's Progress**: Today was Regular Expressions!

 **Thoughts:** Went back to Freecodecamp to do regular expressions, I knew better but couldn't resist.
 I am slogging through it and using the idea I get to go back to "Automate the Boring Stuff with Python".

+### Day 32: 17 Feb 2019

+**Today's Progress**: Working on the book "Automate the Boring Stuff with Python".
+Still on the Boring Stuff of Python! :)

+**Thoughts:** I am working through it although I am a bit distracted by other things and can't seem to concentrate.
+I'll have to do better tomorrow.